xxiwriterecipesnotlovelettersxx/xxiwriterecipesnotlovelettersxx.github.io/_posts/2025-12-20-all-thats-left-of-you-goblinviolence-chigaki-death-metro-and-chromatin-at-spit.md

 <br>
 Chromatin
 <br><br>
 After spending a rather late lunch at the beautiful (and very conveniently placed) Huong Viet Vegan restaurant in Footscray, my friends and I made our way over to Spit just as the doors were starting to fill out.
-Chromatin filled the venue and surrounding street with a taste of what was to come as they completed their soundcheck for their second show.
+South-east Melbourne (Bunurong Country) band Chromatin filled the venue and surrounding street with a taste of what was to come as they completed their soundcheck for their second show.

 ![poster](/images/atloyposter.jpeg)